Skip to main content

 To make sure you can open all RL-SAFE archives, it is essential to always use the latest version of the SAFE Viewer.

 The SAFE Viewer does not auto-update.
-Every time a new version is available, you need to download it to your machine.
+Every time a new version is available, you need to download and install it to your machine.
 You can find your current version information in the lower left corner of the Viewer launch screen.
 To check if a new version is available, use the Help menu in the Viewer navbar.

 Work with the RL-SAFE archiveโ€‹